Tuscan red

 Tuscan red is a shade of red that was used on some railroad cars, particularly passenger cars.

 The color is most closely associated with the Pennsylvania Railroad, which used it on passenger cars and on its TrucTrain flatcars.
 It also was used extensively by the New South Wales Government Railways in Australia, in a similar fashion to the PRR.
 The Norfolk and Western Railway used it as an accent color on its J class steam locomotives.
 The Canadian Pacific Railway used it historically and painted its luxury revival cars in this color.
 It is also a Prismacolor colored pencil.

 History

 The first recorded use of Tuscan red as a color name in English was in the early 1800s (exact date uncertain).

 The color was popular in the late 19th century but non-standardized.
 It became the ‘signature color’ of the Pennsylvania Railroad, which instituted specifications for its formulation.
 Before the 1880s, pigments extracted from Brazil wood were used in its manufacture, but these proved inadequate in terms of hiding power and stability.

-A 1917 US National Bureau of Standards circular describes it as based on Indian red, which derives its color from iron oxides.
+A 1917 US National Bureau of Standards circular describes it as based on Indian red, a variety of iron oxide red.
 The color was then modified by treatment with an alizarin lake pigment.
 The pigment's stability lent itself to hard use in applications such as rail cars, steam pipes, radiators, and machinery.
 Lower-cost imitations were made without iron oxides by using gypsum or whiting as a base and adding aniline dyes.